Holy Family University stands ready to help students and their families achieve the goal of a private university education.

 More than 85 percent of Holy Family undergraduates receive financial aid in some form.
 Through federal, state, institutional, and private sources, the Financial Aid Office is committed to helping families find the resources to help meet university costs.

 If you need assistance or additional information, please contact the Financial Aid Office at 267-341-3233.

 - In order to be considered for financial aid, you must file the Free Application for Federal Student Aid (FAFSA).
-You can obtain this form from your high school guidance counselor or from Holy Family University.
-You may also complete the FAFSA on the Web at www.fafsa.ed.gov.
+You may complete the FAFSA on the Web at www.fafsa.ed.gov.
 Be sure to complete all pages of the form and list Holy Family University, code 003275.
-Review it for accuracy and make a copy for your files before submitting it.
+Review your FAFSA for accuracy before submitting it.

 - You may also receive a State Grant Acknowledgment.
 States follow different procedures for advising students of their eligibility for state aid.
 Pennsylvania students will receive a notice approximately six weeks after filing the FAFSA.
 If you have any questions regarding the notice or if you do not receive your notice within six weeks, you may call the Pennsylvania Higher Education Assistance Agency (PHEAA) at 800-692-7392.

 - Holy Family University will receive a need analysis directly from the federal processor within one to two weeks after you file your FAFSA.
 Once it is received and you are accepted for admission to Holy Family University, the Financial Aid Office will provide you with an estimate of your financial aid.
 Your aid package may later be revised if there are changes made to your SAR, enrollment status, housing status, etc.